melissa-sa/melissa/README.md

 * **February 2021 Update** (Version 0.7)
   * Melissa additionally works on CentOS 7, CentOS 8, and Alpine Linux now
+  * Renamed CMake variable `ZeroMQ_DIR` to `ZeroMQ_ROOT`; starting with CMake 3.12, CMake began transparently uses these variables to search for packages, before that many programmers were using this naming scheme in their CMake setup
   * Fixed the CMake target import
   * Made import of launcher as Python3 package easier
   * Reduced the amount of user-provided code in `options.py` needed to run simulations